Pine processionary: History of study

-The Greek physician Dioscorides noted the urtication caused by the pine-dwelling pityokampē caterpillar, the name meaning "Aleppo pine larva" (πιτυοκάμπη; from πίτυς pitys "pine" and κάμπη kampē "caterpillar"), in his 77 AD book De materia medica.
-Pliny the Elder recorded a treatment for the resulting itching in his Natural History; Theophrastus had earlier recommended the medicinal plant elecampane (horse-heal) in oil and wine to treat contact with "pine larvae" in his Historia Plantarum.
+The Greek physician Dioscorides noted in the 1st century AD the urtication caused by the pine-dwelling pityokampē caterpillar, the name meaning "Aleppo pine larva" (πιτυοκάμπη; from πίτυς pitys "pine" and κάμπη kampē "caterpillar"), in his 77 AD book De materia medica, Pliny the Elder recorded a treatment for the resulting itching in his Natural History; Theophrastus had earlier recommended the medicinal plant elecampane (horse-heal) in oil and wine to treat contact with "pine larvae" in his Historia Plantarum.

 The French entomologist Jean-Henri Fabre conducted a famous study on the pine processionary caterpillar where a group of them followed head-to-tail in a circle around the rim of a flower pot; they continued marching in the circle for a week.
 He described the experiment in his 1916 book The Life of the Caterpillar.
 The study has been cited innumerable times by inspirational and religious speakers who view it as a metaphor for blindly following a leader or for confusing activity with accomplishment.
 Fabre considered his caterpillars to be mindless automatons, trapped because they were pre-programmed to blindly follow trails, in this case the endless one that they had laid down around the circular pot rim.
 Fabre's caterpillars may have been physically trapped on the narrow rim of the pot, but circular trails established by young caterpillars do continue to circle for as long as 12 hours even when free on a flat surface.